oplS17projects/FP1/README.md

 My name: Alexander Pilozzi

 I primarily explored the match-string library, which allows for pattern matching with strings.
-I also explored a bit of the GUI libary for the sake of having some other form of output.
+I also explored a bit of the GUI library for the sake of having some other form of output.

 The first thing I did was to briefly examine racket's native pattern-matching ability.
 ```racket